jonathanhefner/foliate/README.md

 to a cleaner and much simpler implementation.

-**How is it different?**  Instead of extending ActiveRecord, or dynamically defining methods on objects after instantiating them, *foliate* adds a single method to ActionController:
+**How is it different?**  Instead of extending ActiveRecord, or defining singleton methods on result sets at runtime, *foliate* adds a single method to ActionController:

 ```ruby
 ## app/controllers/posts_controller.rb